stephano88/WearablePack-AndroidWear/README.md

-Integrating Clouds & Humans with The Salesforce Wearable Pack for Android Wear
+Salesforce Wear Pack for Android Wear
 ------------------------------------------------------------------------------

 As smart watches and other human-integrated devices make their way into the mainstream, developers need to quickly ramp up to these new paradigms and interaction models.
 Wearables form a constant connection between us and the information we interact with.
 As an example, when I'm out on a bike ride if something comes up that needs my approval it would be great if I could just glance down at my watch and quickly review the item, then either approve or reject it.
 With Salesforce and Android Wear I could do all of this without stopping and pulling my phone out of my pocket!